jerin-mx/Twitter-Search-Application/README.md

-To create a search app for twitter databse in python
+To create a search app for twitter database in python

 1. Import necessary libraries and set up MySQL and MongoDB
 2. Run the pre-processing file